cwcowell/cwcowell.github.io/about.md

 ---
 layout: default
-title: Chris Cowell | About Me
+title: Chris Cowell | About
 ---

-# About Me
+# About

 This is a one-man operation: I design the curricula, create training materials, and lead all instruction.